kdss91/Communication-network-project-in-Erlang/README.txt

 						c("calling.erl").
 						exchange:main().

 exchange.erl, calling.erl, and calls.txt are in the same folder.

+Our task is to provide a communication network for a group of friends.
+Friends will send a contact message to one or more people in the group and then wait for a confirmation reply from that person.